 I visited the ruins at Ephesus some years ago, and I bought a little statue of the goddess Diana while I was there in memory of Paul’s kerfuffle with the Ephesians.
 There’s still a trade in idols there.
-Mine isn’t silver, though :) She looks almost identical to the image below, just tiny.
-I used it as a visual aid along with the panda.
+Mine isn’t silver, though :) I used it as a visual aid along with the panda.

 We wrapped up by reading Paul’s testimony at the end of Acts 20 aloud with a little commentary.
 What a fantastic sermon.
 I hope when my life is through I can say I, too, did my very best to serve the Lord and reach out to others.
 Can’t say I’m there yet….